juniperover/apero-website/content/project/latent-lieutenant/index.md

 ### Nodding

 When a group member nods subtly at the ideas of a potential leader, that leader is judged more powerful, more competent, and more likable.

+---

+#### Why the thumbnail image on the projects page?

+The image is a screengrab from an [influential TED talk](https://www.ted.com/talks/derek_sivers_how_to_start_a_movement) that Derek Sivers gave several years ago--it inspired this work, and though his thesis is different, his advice is very consistent with our findings in this project!